Professional Master's Program Executive in International Business (Foreign Trade, Marketing…) e-learning

 - Total Tuition Fees of the Master Executive in International Business: 3,547 Euros.

 and Asian Student: 40% (EENI Ahimsa Vision “Education for All”).
 Fees for these students: 2,128 Euros

 - Consult scholarships for other regions (Latin America, Europe, the Middle East)

 - Evaluations, Thesis and Diploma of the Master.
 Students with a bachelor's degree or proven experience in international

-business will obtain the “Diploma of Master Executive in International Business (Foreign Trade, International Marketing, and Internationalisation)”
+business will obtain the “Diploma of the Master Executive in International Business (Foreign Trade, International Marketing, and Internationalisation)”

 issued by EENI (School of International Business)

 - Career opportunities related to the Master in International Business